bluelibs/bluelibs/packages/x-ui-admin/DOCUMENTATION.md

 };
 ```

-This is done only once, but ensure you load your routes in bundle init:
+This is done only once, but don't forget to load your routes:

 ```ts
 // In your bundle: